Sip your way around town

 Dark Horse Bar

 Eclectic interiors, a lineup of great classic cocktails (think Gin Fizz and Lemondrop Martini), and a scrumptious small plates menu sets this fun bar apart.
 It’s owned by the same people as local favourite Black Sheep across the way, so you know you are in for a good time.
 Take in the sports memorabilia inside, or head upstairs to the rooftop deck for picture-perfect Table Mountain views.

 This hugely successful Cape Town franchise is a whole lotta fun – the eclectic food menu offers hearty, high-quality fare (think burgers, Tex-Mex, pizzas, seafood and the likes), and there are plenty of drinks to wash it all down with.
 The Camps Bay branch enjoys a prime beachfront position – sit on the upstairs terrace and order one of the fun cocktails, tequilas, Whiskeys or beers.

 The House of Machines

 Don’t feel confused standing outside THoM – it may look like a motorbike shop (and it is) but there’s a whole lot more to it than meets the eye.
-A highly efficient multi-tasker, the shop is also a coffee shop with its own brand of coffee, an exclusive menswear store selling classic apparel, a gig venue, a restaurant and a craft beer specialist – and an excellent cocktail bar, all rolled into one very cool package.
+A highly efficient multi-tasker, the shop is also a café with its own brand of coffee, an exclusive menswear store selling classic apparel, a gig venue, a restaurant and a craft beer specialist – and an excellent cocktail bar (and The World’s 50 Best Bars member), all rolled into one very cool package.